 The lesson: AI doesn't replace writing.
 AI amplifies what you already know how to do.

 Early versions stumbled.
 Repetition.
 Patterns too obvious.
-I could see the machine thinking in circles.
+You could watch the machine thinking in circles.

 Then something shifted.
-AI started finishing thoughts I hadn't fully formed.
+The model started finishing thoughts that weren't fully formed yet.
 Anticipating moves that weren't textbook.

 That was the moment.
-Not a gradual realization β a clear line.
+Not a gradual realization — a clear line.
 Before and after.
-I was sitting with an output that had no business being as good as it was, written by something that didn't exist three years earlier, and I understood that everything about creative work was about to change.
+An output sitting there with no business being as good as it was, written by something that didn't exist three years earlier, and the whole shape of creative work visibly about to change.
 Not eventually.
 Now.
 The writers who saw it early would have an advantage that couldn't be replicated later.
 The writers who fought it would spend the next decade losing ground and calling it principle.

-I became an early defender of AI in rooms where that was genuinely unpopular.
+Defending AI in rooms where that was genuinely unpopular started early.
 This was before the backlash had a name, before the op-eds, before the unions issued statements.
-People didn't fully understand what was happening yet β but some of them could feel it threatening something, and the instinct was to push back before they could articulate why.
-I pushed the other direction.
-Not because I didn't understand the fear.
-Because I'd seen what the tool could actually do when someone who knew how to write was holding it.
+People didn't fully understand what was happening yet — but some of them could feel it threatening something, and the instinct was to push back before they could articulate why.
+The push went the other direction.
+Not from failing to understand the fear — from having seen what the tool actually does when someone who knows how to write is holding it.

 Learned to prompt before "prompt engineering" was a job title.
 Learned character consistency.
 Learned pacing.
 Learned how to guide AI toward what the story needed without losing what made it human.